Kern County Big Rig Accident Lawyers

 California Statistics

-Commercial truck drivers can become the victim of distracted driving or fatigued driving like any other driver, but the weight of their vehicles makes distracted or fatigued driving much more dangerous than passenger vehicles.
+Commercial truck drivers can become the victim of distracted driving or fatigued driving like any other driver, but the weight of their vehicles makes distracted or fatigued driving much more dangerous than in passenger vehicles.
 Big rigs can weigh more than 80,000 pounds and stretch over 70 feet.
-That means even the smallest mistakes can lead to devastating accidents with life-threatening injuries.
+That means even the smallest mistakes can lead to accidents that can result in substantial injuries.

-Unfortunately, the number of deaths seen in California in 2020 is not abnormal.
-Our Kern County big rig accident lawyers can attest to that.
-The trend of the number of fatalities has steadily increased and caused predictably devastating consequences.
+The number of deaths seen in California in 2020 is not abnormal.
+This trend is documented by federal transportation safety data.
+California continues to see significant numbers of truck-related fatalities, though recent data shows some improvement in overall traffic safety trends.
 According to the Federal Motor Carrier Safety Administration (FMCSA), big rigs remain a significant threat to passenger vehicles and other travelers across California.

 Emperatriz Ayala